purukaushik/RecommenderCrossValidated/Ppt.md

 ## The content based recommender computes a cosine similarity between posts and their corresponding topics.
 This metric is again used in the visualization

 # 7 Filters

-## The user can curate topics recommended to him/her through filters that capture popularity of topics on Cross Validated and their support from the community.
+## The user can curate topics recommended to her through filters that capture popularity of topics on Cross Validated and their support from the community.

 ## Rationale behind the filters — System lets the user intuitively adjust factors that help calibrating the recommendations.

-## The filters are based on a topic's popularity which can be gauged from the average upvotes of posts in a topic and the average views posts in a topic receives.
+## The filters are based on a topic's popularity which can be gauged from the average upvotes of posts in a topic and the average views, posts in a topic receives.

 ## The values for these can be set between `Low`, `Medium` and `High`.